Alternatives to Credit Cards

 Planning on making a relatively pricey purchase?
 Simply want the convenience of being able to spend without carrying cash?

-Credit cards are just one of the ways you can buy things when you don’t have the money up front or the notes and coins to physically hand over.
+Credit cards are just one of the ways you can buy things when you don’t have the money up front.

-Before you get app-happy applying for new plastic, consider whether one of these alternatives to credit cards might be a better fit for your circumstances….
+But credit cards aren’t for everyone and there might be a better way to deal with your financial need.
+So before you start applying for new plastic, consider whether one of these alternatives to credit cards might be a better fit for your circumstances….

 Best alternatives to credit cards: a summary